ruthless-man/Awesome-Learn-from-Model/README.md

 - [[arXiv](https://arxiv.org/abs/2109.01134)] Learning to Prompt for Vision-Language Model

   > -  **To study the application of Prompt in large visual-language model, adaptive context learning is also used to improve the accuracy of picture classification.**
-  > - Two implementations are provided to handle tasks of different nature:
   > - Based on a unified context that shares the same context with all classes and works well on most classes, i.e. unified context, the learnable context is the same regardless of the class the sample is in.
   > - Each class learns a specific set of context tokens, based on its class-specific context, for some fine-grained class, class-specific context, each of which has its own learnable context.